rajkunamaneni/TrafficDetector/README.md

 ### Snort

 Snort is an open-source network intrusion prevention system and intrusion detection system.
 It's capable of performing real-time traffic analysis and packet logging on IP networks.
+Snort is used to detect and prevent attacks such as buffer overflows, stealth port scans, CGI attacks, SMB probes, and OS fingerprinting attempts.
+Snort can be used to monitor network traffic and detect suspicious activity.

 Snort should already be installed if you have run the `start.sh` script.
 If not, you can install it manually using the following command: